 Today we are going to review the St. Croix Legend Xtreme Inshore Spinning and Casting Rods.
-These rods are easy to spot on the water, not because there are a lot of them out there but because of their distinct white color.
+These rods are easy to spot on the water, not because there are a lot of them out there but because of their distinctive white color.

 The St. Croix Legend Xtreme Inshore is a high-end rod designed for the professional or prosumer angler that is looking for the best rod they can get.
 St. Croix has really pulled out all the stops when it comes to integrating their rod technology in this bad boy.